freqtrade/freqtrade/docs/bot-usage.md

                         (default), all CPUs are used, for -2, all CPUs but one are used, etc. If 1 is given, no parallel computing code is used at all.
+  --random-state INT    Set random state to some positive integer for
+                        reproducible hyperopt results.
+  --min-trades INT      Set minimal desired number of trades for evaluations
+                        in the hyperopt optimization path (default: 1).
+  --continue            Continue hyperopt from previous runs.
+By default,
+                        temporary files will be removed and hyperopt will start from scratch.
+  --hyperopt-loss-class NAME
+                        Specify the class name of the hyperopt loss function class (IHyperOptLoss).
+Different functions can
+                        generate completely different results, since the
+                        target for optimization is different. (default:
+                        `DefaultHyperOptLoss`).
 ```

 ## Edge commands